HOME › TEACHING › BIOLOGY & AI CURE

 Sienna Kramer

-Sienna is investigating whether sperm competition reshapes both testes investment and sperm energetic design in primates, connecting mating behavior to cellular-level evolution.
-She is collecting testes size and sperm midpiece length data across Primates.
+Investigating whether sperm competition reshapes both testes investment and sperm energetic design in primates, connecting mating behavior to cellular-level evolution.
+Collecting testes size and sperm midpiece length data across Primates.

 🐝